googlefonts/TachyFont/README.md

   --changefont			Force to generate all things, overrides changebase option --output OUTPUT       Output folder, default is current folder
 ```

+    ./pyprepfnt --changefont --hinting --output ~/MYFONTDATA ~/MYFONTS/a_font_name.otf

 - Copy `base` and `base.gz` files into the `fonts/<font-name>/` folder
 - Copy `closure_data`, `closure_idx`, `codepoints`, `gids`, `glyph_data` and `glyph_table` files
 into the `data/<font-name>/` folder
 - Use this `<font-name>` as `family-name` in styles, and pass this name to the javascript functions

+   In our example copy 'base' and 'base.gz' from 'a_font_name' folder to under 'gae_server/chrome/fonts/a_font_name/'.
+From 'a_font_name' folder copy remaining font data into the 'gae_server/chrome/data/a_font_name/'.

 # To run unit tests:
 - build_time/test/